Nickchapman3773/Uranium-Fever/README.md

 - If your monitor's resolution is not present, this can be set manually by entering MO2's INI editor, navigating to the Falloutprefs.ini tab, and changing iSize W and iSize H in the Display section to reflect your monitor's screen width and height.

 ## Tale of Two Wasteland Installation:
+> [!warning]
+> This mod is REQUIRED for Uranium Fever to function properly.

 - Download the 3.3.2a Tale of Two Wastelands Installer and extract the contents of the archive anywhere outside of the default Windows folders.
 - In your Uranium Fever Installation Location, navigate to the mods folder, then open [NoDelete] Tale of Two Wastelands.
 Right click on the filepath at the top and select Copy Address (C:\Modding\Uranium Fever\mods\[NoDelete] Tale of Two Wastelands if you used the recommended file paths).
 - Navigate to your extracted Tale of Two Wastelands Installer folder, right click TTW Install.exe, and select Run as Administrator.